dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 I didn't write this post to tell you how to build a site.
 I'm not asking you to build an HTML-looking web page from the 90s either (although nostalgia is hot nowadays).
 My goal is to <b>encourage others to think about the long term impact of short term choices</b>.

-Before I get into the nitty gritty of how I did this, let's talk about what happens when you type in a URL and hit "enter".
+Before I get into the nitty gritty of how this site came to be, let's talk about what happens when you type in a URL and hit "enter".

 A web page is built using HTML, CSS and usually some JavaScript.
 HTML is a markup language, meaning it is the reason you see pieces of information displayed on a web page.
 For example, images, paragraph text, titles, and other pieces of a page are displayed using HTML.
 The HTML is also responsible for telling search engines and browsers what is on a page.
 For example:
 <code>< img src="./fakeimagepath" alt="dog running with a stick" /></code>